-The Company may be impacted by pandemics and public health emergencies (including those related to the COVID-19 coronavirus), force majeure events and natural disasters.
-The likelihood and magnitude of such events are inherently difficult to predict, and the full extent of the impact of a pandemic, public health emergency, force majeure event or natural disaster is highly uncertain and may depend on factors beyond the Company's knowledge and control.
-Prolonged economic disruption, as a result of such event or disaster, including the ongoing COVID-19 outbreak, may have a material and adverse impact on the Company's revenue, cash flow and profitability, including without limitation, through compromised employee health and workplace productivity, disruption to supply chains, and threats to the business continuity of the Company's customers.
+The Company may be impacted by disease outbreaks, including epidemics, pandemics or similar widespread public health emergencies (including those related to the COVID-19 coronavirus).
+These public health concerns pose the risk that the Company's employees, clients, consultants and other partners may be prevented from, or restricted in, conducting business activities for an indefinite period, due to the transmission of the disease or to emergency measures or restrictions that may be requested or mandated by governmental authorities.
+The likelihood, magnitude and the full extent of the impact of such events are inherently difficult to predict, are highly uncertain and may depend on factors beyond the Company's knowledge and control.
+Prolonged economic disruption, as a result of such event or disaster, may have a material and adverse impact on the Company's revenue, cash flow and profitability, including without limitation, through compromised employee health and workplace productivity, disruption to supply chains, and threats to the business continuity of the Company's clients.